Maud Allan: Stage and dance career

 Allan's next significant career move came when she performed The Vision of Salome in London in 1908 where the depiction of biblical characters on stage was illegal.
 She began this "conquest of London" by performing a two-week residency at the Palace Theatre where her performance ended with The Vision of Salome.
-These performances made her an overnight sensation in the region and pushed her into the upper echelon of society in England.
+These performances made her an overnight sensation in the region.
 She continued performing in London for 18 months and performed The Vision of Salome 250 times.

 In 1909, Allan decided that Moscow and St. Petersburg, Russia were her next targets.
-Many reviews compared her to Isadora Duncan and criticized her lack of poise in comparison to Duncan's work.
+Many reviews unfavourably compared her to Isadora Duncan and criticized her lack of poise in comparison to Duncan's work.
 The reviews highlighted her passion and efforts, but the Russian audience craved more professionalism and cleanness in movement.
 Some of her most notable guests were the Czar and Czarina of Russia.

 The following year, Allan began touring the United States in Boston.
-A dancer by the name of Gertrude Hoffman had been sent to study Allan's show in London and perform it in New York six weeks before Allan arrived to tour in the states.
-Many theatres had banned Allan's Vision of Salome performance before she travelled to the United States because of Hoffman's performance of the dance.
-This ended up working in favour of Allan because it made people wonder why a performance was being banned, which caused more people to attend her shows where she was allowed to perform.
-The New York Times dubbed this national intrigue,"Salomania", which propelled Allan into international stardom.
+Another dancer, Gertrude Hoffman, had been sent to study Allan's show in London and perform it in New York six weeks before Allan arrived to tour in the states.
+Many theatres had banned Allan's Vision of Salome performance before she travelled to the United States because of Hoffman's performance.
+This ended up working in favour of Allan because it made people wonder why a performance was being banned, thus increasing attendance at the shows she was allowed to perform.
+The New York Times dubbed this intrigue "Salomania", and Allan became a star.
 Her tour travelled to New York City, Chicago, Philadelphia, Washington, Milwaukee, Cincinnati, Kansas City, San Francisco, Oakland, Los Angeles, Atlanta, Sacramento, Stockton, San Jose, Rochester, and San Diego.